SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 that must not be allowed to take an empty string value.
 To enforce this requirement,
-the ``Product`` class uses a failable initializer to ensure that the property's value is non-empty before allowing initialization to succeed.
+the ``Product`` class uses a failable initializer to ensure that the property's value is nonempty before allowing initialization to succeed.

 However, ``Product`` is a class, not a structure.
 This means that unlike ``Animal``,